In British Columbia, there is a strong and steady stream of support for removing barriers to fish passage.

 The species we are helping with this project include: Chinook, Coho and Sockeye salmon; Bull Trout; Steelhead; and Westslope Cutthroat Trout.

 This initiative is coordinated by the Canadian Wildlife Federation and funded primarily through two grants: the British Columbia Salmon Restoration and Innovation Fund (BCSRIF) and the Canada Nature Fund for Aquatic Species at Risk (CNFASAR).
 The duration of this project is four years, with the potential to extend to five years under BCSRIF.
-Special thanks also to the RBC Blue Water Project.
+Special thanks also to the RBC Foundation Project.